 The only problem with that is that the colliders are triggered too early, especially at the top, because of the player collider's height.
 Let’s place the colliders at the top and bottom high and low enough respectively, so the player is inside them at the very end of their walk up or down the stairs.

-Alright, but: The player is still inside that collider when entering, so they can turn back around and walk right through it without triggering it again, allowing them to walk past the exit point.
+Alright, but: The player is still inside that collider while they're still in the process of entering the stairs, so can't they turn back around and walk right through it without triggering it again, allowing them to walk past the exit point?
+Why, yes!
 In iteration 15, we solve this the same way we did for entering the stairs: We define a number of buttons that expresses the intent to leave the stairs for each case (descending/ascending/frontal), same as in iteration 6.
 When the player presses one of those while inside the exit range, they leave the stairs again.

 In iteration 16, we again account for low FPS which may cause the player to overshoot the exit point.
-We teleport the player to the exact exit point, the same way we teleported them to the entry point:
+If you already use FPS-independent physics calculations as mentioned in iteration 2, that's all you need.
+If not, let's teleport the player to the exact exit point, the same way we teleported them to the entry point:

 Since this video was recorded, we've further polished the system at little.
-We have smoothed exit and entry by adjusting the teleport positions, and we've added custom idle animations for standing still on frontal stairs depending on the previous movement direction.
+We got rid of the noticeable teleport in favor of FixedUpdate(), and we've added custom idle animations for standing still on frontal stairs depending on the previous movement direction (i.e. facing towards or away from the player).

-Of course we realize that this type of movement system isn't at all complicated or sophisticated compared to some AI-based 3D multi-terrain movement system some programming super brains are able to cook up nowadays.
+Of course we realize that this type of movement system isn't at all complicated or sophisticated compared to some AI-based 3D multi-terrain movement system a programming super brain might be able to cook up nowadays.
 However, it works well for us and should be reasonably easy to implement into any similar 2D side-scroller.
 In case you're thinking that any aspects of it could be simplified, solidified, or anything-else-ified, feel free to let us know.
 We'll gladly refine both our code and this guide to better help other developers in the future.

 We hope it helped or entertained you or, at the very least, showed that a seemingly innocuous mechanic can be pretty complicated to implement sometimes.